Introduction

 - Pigskin leather and mesh upper

-- Traditional lace closure
+- Metal hook traditional lace closure

 What We Like

-- Exceptional breathability for hot weather
+- Excellent breathability for hot weather hiking

 What We Didn’t Like